peteroupc/peteroupc.github.io/randomfunc.md

     - is not greater than a maximum threshold (_right-truncation_),
     - is prime,
     - is divisible or not by certain numbers,
-    - is not among recently chosen random numbers,
+    - is not among numbers chosen recently by the sampling method,
     - was not already chosen (with the aid of a hash table, red&ndash;black tree, or similar structure),
     - was not chosen more often in a row than desired, or
     - is not included in a "blacklist" of numbers,